tidyverse/tidyr/revdep/cran.md

 We checked 1743 reverse dependencies (1724 from CRAN + 19 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 10 new problems
+ * We saw 8 new problems
- * We failed to check 14 packages
+ * We failed to check 15 packages

 Issues with CRAN packages are summarised below.

 ### New problems
 (This reports the first line of each new failure)

-* expstudy
-  checking tests ...
-ERROR

 * faux
   checking re-building of vignette outputs ...
 WARNING